Oneirical/The-Games-Foxes-Play/design/Random Ideas.md

 * Add Form grid (range targeters) images in their descriptions for clarity
 * A better ui for descriptions, with definitions for each keyword like 'exhale' or 'targets' or the status effects, StS style

+* Roadmap

+- Make it possible to simulate multiple rooms at the same time
+- Make it possible for harmonists to pathfind across multiple rooms
+- Do the intro encounter
+- Harmonic Painter - make the player craft their first Axiom
+- Do the "planning, clearing, defense" phase

 **Status Effects**

 * Does para REALLY prevent casting or drawing?